+Men are nearly three times more likely to develop hearing loss than women.
 While noise-induced hearing loss (NIHL) occurs in both men and women, men are nearly 3 times more likely to develop it.
-That’s because men are typically the ones who are working in louder environments.
+Hearing loss in men is more prevalent because they are typically the ones who are working in louder environments.

 Factory, military and construction jobs are mostly male-dominated occupations.
 They’re also some of the loudest.
-More than 22 million U.S. workers are exposed to harmful noise levels on a daily basis, yet only a few take steps to properly protect their ears in the workplace.
+More than 22 million U.S. employees are exposed to harmful noise levels at work on a daily basis, yet only a few take steps to properly protect their ears in the workplace.

 Sound is measured in decibels, with the sound of a rustling leaf registering at a 0 dB level and heavy city traffic registering at 85 dB.
 At 85 dB or higher, permanent hearing damage can occur.
 Here are just a few examples of harmful sounds workers may experience on a daily basis: